wdporter/i-am-that-vuepress/59-desire-and-fear-self-centred-states/readme.md

 **Q:**&ensp;If reality itself is bliss, then pleasure in some way must be related to it.

 **M:**&ensp;Let us not proceed by verbal logic.
 The bliss of reality does not exclude suffering.
-Besides, you know only pleasure, not the bliss of pure beïng.
+Besides, you know only pleasure, not the bliss of pure being.
 So let us examine pleasure at its own level.

-If you look at yourself in your moments of pleasure or pain, you will invariably find that it is not the thing in itself that is pleasant or painful, but the situätion of which it is a part.
+If you look at yourself in your moments of pleasure or pain, you will invariably find that it is not the thing in itself that is pleasant or painful, but the situation of which it is a part.
 Pleasure lies in the relationship between the enjoyer and the enjoyed.
 And the essence of it is acceptance.
-Whatever may be the situätion, if it is acceptable, it is pleasant.
+Whatever may be the situation, if it is acceptable, it is pleasant.
 If it is not acceptable, it is painful.
-What makes it acceptable is not important; the cause may be physical, psychological or untraceäble; acceptance is the decisive factor.
+What makes it acceptable is not important; the cause may be physical, psychological or untracable; acceptance is the decisive factor.
 Obversely, suffering is due to non-acceptance.

 **Q:**&ensp;Pain is not acceptable.

 **M:**&ensp;Why not?
 Did you ever try?
 Do try and you will find in pain a joy which pleasure cannot yield, for the simple reason that acceptance of pain takes you much deeper than pleasure does.
-The personal self by its very nature is constantly pursuïng pleasure and avoiding pain.
+The personal self by its very nature is constantly pursuing pleasure and avoiding pain.
 The ending of this pattern is the ending of the self.
 The ending of the self with its desires and fears enables you to return to your real nature, the source of all happiness and peace.
 The perennial desire for pleasure is the reflection of the timeless harmony within.
 It is an observable fact that one becomes self-conscious only when caught in the conflict between pleasure and pain, which demands choice and decision.
 It is this clash between desire and fear that causes anger, which is the great destroyer of sanity in life.
-When pain is accepted for what it is, a lesson and a warning, and deeply looked into and heeded, the separation between pain and pleasure breaks down, both become experiënce — painful when resisted, joyful when accepted.
+When pain is accepted for what it is, a lesson and a warning, and deeply looked into and heeded, the separation between pain and pleasure breaks down, both become experience — painful when resisted, joyful when accepted.

-**Q:**&ensp;Do you advise shunning pleasure and pursuïng pain?
+**Q:**&ensp;Do you advise shunning pleasure and pursuing pain?

-**M:**&ensp;No, nor pursuïng pleasure and shunning pain.
+**M:**&ensp;No, nor pursuing pleasure and shunning pain.
 Accept both as they come, enjoy both while they last, then let them go, as they must.

 **Q:**&ensp;How can I possibly enjoy pain?
 Physical pain calls for action.